ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

     The `prepublishOnly` script in the `package.json` file of the packages runs `npm run build`:
 - See the branch [crguezl](https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl) of the repo repo https://github.com/ULL-ESIT-PL/babel-left-side-npm-test/tree/crguezl used to test that the published npm packages work.
 You will see there an example of use of the published packages.

-There are scripts to publish the packages using a GitHub action.
+There are scripts `publishaction{patch,minor,major}` to publish the packages using a GitHub action.

 ```
 ✗ npm run publishactionpatch